Yeeldx/yeeldbox-devdocs/docs/developers/v2/DEPLOYMENT.md

    - Read [below](<#sharer-contract>) if you want to use the sharer contract.

-2. Run tests against "live" vault and strategy in mainnet-fork:
+2. Run tests against "live" YeeldBox and strategy in mainnet-fork:

    - Harvest.
    - Profitable harvest.
-   - Revoke strategy and check that funds return to the vault.
+   - Revoke strategy and check that funds return to the YeeldBox.
    - Increase/decrease debt + harvest, and check that the strategy is working well.
    - Migration.
    - Check that tokens in the strategy cannot be sweeped by dust collection.